What is the law regarding Portuguese citizenship for Sephardic Jews?

 Almeida, Avelar, Bravo, Carvajal, Crespo, Duarte, Ferreira, Franco, Gato, Gonçalves, Guerreiro, Leão, Lopes, Leiria, Lobo, Lousada, Machorro, Martins, Montesino, Moreno, Mota, Macias, Miranda, Oliveira, Osório, Pardo, Pina, Pinto, Pimentel, Pizarro, Querido, Rei, Ribeiro, Salvador, Torres and Viana.

-In addition, other parts of the world these Sephardic Jewish names are also common among descendants of the Portuguese community:
+In other parts of the world, these Sephardic Jewish names are also common among descendants of the Portuguese community:

 Amorim, Azevedo, Álvares, Barros, Basto, Belmonte, Cáceres, Caetano, Campos, Carneiro, Cruz, Dias, Duarte, Elias, Estrela, Gaiola, Josué, Lemos, Lombroso, Lopes, Machado, Mascarenhas, Mattos, Meira, Mello e Canto, Mendes da Costa, Miranda, Morão, Morões, Mota, Moucada, Negro, Oliveira, Osório (or Ozório), Paiva, Pilão, Pinto, Pessoa, Preto, Souza, Vaz and Vargas.

-How can I prove Sephardic Jewish ancestry for Portuguese citizenship?
+How do I prove Sephardic Jewish ancestry for Portuguese citizenship?

 The principal means of proving your Sephardic Jewish descendant line is by obtaining a certificate from the relevant Jewish community.
 The certificate should attest to the Sephardic ancestry of the applicant.

-Which Jewish authorities have the legal right to issue a certificate?
+Which Jewish authorities in Portugal have the legal right to issue a Jewish Community certificate?

 Can Portuguese nationality be denied?